-The emotions that motivate troublesome behavior are those that those that make us feel the most vulnerable and devalued.
+The emotions that motivate troublesome behavior are those that make us feel vulnerable and devalued.
 (Examples are guilt, shame, and anxiety.)
-In response, we’ll often try to feel more powerful by devaluing others through anger, resentment, envy, or jealousy or by overeating or by drinking or working too much.
-The emotional system narrow, rigid, and weak.
+In response, we’ll often try to feel more powerful by devaluing others (anger, resentment, envy, or jealousy).
+Or we’ll overeat, overwork, or drink too much.
+The emotional system becomes narrow, rigid, and weak.
 You’re either resentful or nervous or depressed.
 You struggle to maintain interest and enjoyment.
 Other people seem to control how you feel.
 They “push your buttons.”

 It’s easy to form a habit.
 All you have to do is act on conditioned emotions repeatedly.

 Habits are something you do automatically, without thinking about it.
 You reach in your pocket for the ringing phone, drink when you feel tense or sad, or devalue someone when you feel angry.
 The brain loves habits because they conserve mental energy.
 The difference between a habit and a similar behavior consciously decided is hundreds of millions of multi-firing neurons.

 Once habits are formed, they can be changed only by forging new habits.

 Due to their mental efficiency, habits dominate under stress and when physical resources are low.
 That makes it hard to maintain change.
 As soon as you’re tired, stressed, or distracted, the old habit returns.

 The traditional approach to changing habits is to practice new behaviors when the conditioned emotional response occurs.
 Instead of drinking or overeating when you feel sad, for instance, you practice calling a friend or meditating or listening to music.